Bryce DeWitt

-Bryce Seligman DeWitt (January 8, 1923 – September 23, 2004), was an American theoretical physicist noted for his work in gravitation and quantum field theory.
+Bryce Seligman DeWitt (born Carl Bryce Seligman; January 8, 1923 – September 23, 2004) was an American theoretical physicist noted for his work in gravitation and quantum field theory.

 Personal life

-He was born Carl Bryce Seligman, but he and his three brothers, including the noted ichthyologist Hugh Hamilton DeWitt, added "DeWitt" from their mother's side of the family, at the urging of their father, in 1950.
-In the early-1970s, this change of name so angered Felix Bloch that he blocked DeWitt's appointment to Stanford University and DeWitt and his wife Cecile DeWitt-Morette, a mathematical physicist, accepted faculty positions at the University of Texas at Austin.
-DeWitt served in World War II as a naval aviator.
-He died September 23, 2004 from pancreatic cancer at the age of 81.
+He was born Carl Bryce Seligman, but he and his three brothers, including noted ichthyologist Hugh Hamilton DeWitt, added "DeWitt" from their mother's side of the family, at the urging of their father, in 1950.
+Several decades later, when Felix Bloch learned of this name change, he was so upset that he blocked DeWitt's appointment to Stanford University; consequently, DeWitt and his wife Cecile DeWitt-Morette, a mathematical physicist, accepted faculty positions at the University of Texas at Austin.
+DeWitt trained in World War II as a naval aviator, but the war ended before he saw combat.
+He died September 23, 2004, from pancreatic cancer at the age of 81.
 He is buried in France, and was survived by his wife and four daughters.

 Academic life

 He received his bachelor's (summa cum laude), master's and doctoral degrees from Harvard University.
 His Ph.D.
-(1950) supervisor was Julian S. Schwinger.
-Afterwards, he held a postdoctoral position at the Institute for Advanced Study in Princeton, New Jersey, worked at the Lawrence Livermore Lab, and then held faculty positions at the University of North Carolina at Chapel Hill and, later, the University of Texas at Austin.
-He was awarded the Dirac Prize in 1987, the Pomeranchuk Prize in 2002, and the American Physical Society's Einstein Prize posthumously in 2005, and was a member of the National Academy of Sciences.
+(1950) supervisor was Julian S. Schwinger, a Nobel Prize-winning american theoretical physicist, best known for his work on quantum electrodynamics (QED).
+Afterwards, DeWitt held a postdoctoral position at the Institute for Advanced Study in Princeton, New Jersey, and worked at the Lawrence Livermore Lab (1952-'55).
+Thereafter, he held faculty positions at the University of North Carolina at Chapel Hill (1956-'72) and, later, at the University of Texas at Austin (1973-2004).

+In 1957 he and his wife organized the Chapel Hill Conference.